cherkavi/cheat-sheet/airflow.md

     pkill -f -USR2 "airflow scheduler"
     ```
 * Executor ( **How** task will be executed, how it will be queued )
-  * type: LocalExecutor(multiply task in parallel), SequentialExecutor, CeleryExecutor, DaskExecutor
+  * type: LocalExecutor(multiple task in parallel), SequentialExecutor, CeleryExecutor, DaskExecutor
 * Worker ( **Where** task will be executed )
 * Metadatabase ( task status )
   * [types](https://docs.sqlalchemy.org/en/13/dialects/index.html)